 We prefer to hang a left close to the top and take the rough trail.
 It can be boggy in places and is a longer route with more up and down, but it is quite well marked.
 The trail meanders around a little but eventually joins Skelgill Lane further along.
 Skelgill Lane is a track which traverses the hill above the lake.
 This in turn leads to Holbeck Lane and back to the starting point.
 Holbeck Lane is a quiet country road and there is the occasional car.
 In order to avoid this and if time permits, there is a trail leading up the hill from Skelgill Lane and back to Hundreds Road as an alternative.

 Some final thoughts on Wansfell Pike

 The hike up Wansfell is rather more challenging than those described in some of my other articles, for example Easy walks in the Lake District (Orrest Head, Rydal Water and Gummer’s How) or A Lake District Walk (from Skelwith Bridge to Elterwater and Little Langdale).
 It is a longer, steeper climb than these others, although there are shorter routes to the summit than the one I have described here.
-However, the climb definitely worth it for the views from the top and I would highly recommend it.
+However, the climb is definitely worth it for the views from the top and I would highly recommend it.

 If you found this post useful, please share!